mattlinares/mattlinares.github.io/_posts/2025-07-15-optimistic-analog-technology-catalogue.md

 ---
 layout: post
-title: "Optimistic Analog Technology: Independence from digital risks"
+title: "Optimistic Analog Technology (OATs: Independence from digital risks"
 description: "A repository of methods for replacing digital dependence with analog alternatives."
 excerpt: "A repository of methods for replacing digital dependence with analog alternatives."
 category: ""